-Sharing success stories and stimulating insights, the podcast creates a sense of hope and empowerment that I believe is so important.
+Sharing success stories and stimulating insights, the podcast creates a sense of hope and empowerment that I believe is absolutely essential – now more than ever.

-The times we are living are challenging - even more so with the pandemic - but we need a positive and purposeful mindset if we want to move forward rather than just drain ourselves in sorrow!
+These were challenging times already and have become even more challenging with the pandemic.
+But we need a positive and purposeful mindset if we want to move forward rather than just drain ourselves in sorrow!

 Let’s now dive into the episodes, with one main takeaway each.

 I won’t spoiler too much, I promise! :)

 In this episode, the guest Oliver Heath points out how spending so much time in our homes during quarantine has helped us all realize the close connection that bonds us to nature.

 Even more, the pandemic has highlighted that we are part of nature, not separate from it.

 Biophilic Design translates this idea into design, but its impact actually extends to whatever we think and do.